kaylacasey/threshold-abuse-reporting-impl/README.md

 # Threshold Abuse Reporting Implementation

-This is the implementation and benchmarking of Threshold Abuse Reporting
+This is the implementation of Threshold Abuse Reporting.